a rare visitor from antarctic pack ice

 - Conservation Status

-This seal is one of the most abundant seals in the world, yet it is almost never seen in New Zealand waters.
+A very rare visitor to New Zealand from Antarctica.
+A seal that is lost.
+This seal is one of the most abundant seals in the world.
+Yet it is almost never seen in New Zealand waters.
 Despite its name, it eats krill, not crabs.
 The name crabeater is a mistranslation.
-The species has specialised teeth that interlock to form a sieve, filtering tiny krill from the water as it swims with its mouth open.
-It is a highly specialised feeder, adapted to life in the pack ice where krill swarms are dense.
+The species has specialised teeth that interlock to form a sieve.
+It filters tiny krill from the water as it swims with its mouth open.
+It is a highly specialised feeder.
+Adapted to life in the pack ice where krill swarms are dense.
 A seal that eats krill, not crabs.

 A crabeater seal on a New Zealand beach is a seal in trouble.
 The beach is cold.
-The seal rests on the sand, lost, far from the ice.
+The seal rests on the sand.
+Lost.
+Far from the ice.
 It should be eating krill in Antarctica.
 It is here instead.
 No one knows why.
 It will not say.
-It stays for a while, then slips back into the sea.
+It stays for a while.
+Then slips back into the sea.

 It may return south.
 It may die.
 Either way, its visit is brief.
 It does not know it is a rare visitor.
 It just wanted to rest.